 - This drug raises the chance of a health problem called nephrogenic systemic fibrosis (NSF) in some people.
-This may lead to very bad and sometimes deadly skin, muscle, and organ problems.
+NSF may lead to severe skin, muscle, and organ problems that could be deadly.
+The risk of NSF is raised in people who have some types of kidney problems.
 Call the doctor right away if your child has skin burning, itching, swelling, or scaling; red or dark spots on the skin; or hard or tight skin.
 Call the doctor right away if your child has stiff joints; muscle weakness, or hip or rib pain.
 Call the doctor right away if your child has trouble moving, bending, or straightening arms, hands, legs, or feet.

-- Before your child uses this drug, talk with the doctor if your child has any of these health problems: High blood pressure, high blood sugar (diabetes), kidney disease, or liver disease.
+- Before your child uses this drug, talk with the doctor if your child has kidney problems or is at risk for kidney problems.
+This includes people who have high blood pressure or high blood sugar (diabetes).
 Tell the doctor if your child has recently taken a drug like this one.

 - Your child’s blood work may need to be checked.
 Talk with the doctor.

-- It is used during an MRI (magnetic resonance imaging) test.
+- It is used during an MRI (magnetic resonance imaging) or MRA (magnetic resonance angiography) test.